STATEMENTS OF SUPPORT IN RESPONSE

 We are deeply disappointed that a Federal District Court Judge in Texas declared the Deferred Action for Childhood Arrivals (DACA) Program unlawful

 and imposed new limitations.
-Effective immediately, the court's decision prohibits United States Citizenship and Immigration Services (USC
+Effective immediately, the court's decision prohibits United States Citizenship and Immigration Services (USCIS) from

 approving any new DACA applications.
 Individuals currently in the program will keep their protections, and pending renewal applications will be